samuellab/Larval-ORN/README.md

 Instructions
 --------------------------------
 All code was written using Matlab 2018b.
-Code and data are organized by figure in order to ease finding and reproducing any figure from the paper.
+Code and data are organized by figure to ease locating and reproducing any figures from the paper.
-Each "figure" folder includes a "data", "functions", and "results" subfolder, as well as matlab script(s) to generate panels within each figure.
+Each "figure" folder contains a "data", "functions", and "results" subfolder, as well as matlab script(s) to generate subfigures within each figure.
 Below is a summary of the contents that can be found in each "figure" folder:

 Figure 1 folder:
 * AutoCAD design file of the microfluidic chips
 * Parts list of materials used to build the odor delivery setup

 Figure 2 folder:
-* 21 larval ORNs' activity data in response to 34 odorants at five orders of magnitude in concentration
+* Activity data of the 21 larval ORNs in response to 34 odorants at five orders of magnitude in concentration
 * Principal Component Analysis of ORN dose-response data
-* PCA analysis of ORN dynamic data
+* PCA analysis of ORN response over time data
 * ORN calcium imaging response traces
-* Analysis of our selected 35 odors sampled from odor space explored by the fly community
+* Sampling analysis of our selected 35 odors in comparison to those previously explored by the fly community

 Figure 3 folder:
 * Fit of the dose-response data using Hill equation